dssg/hitchhikers-guide/curriculum/4_programming_best_practices/living-in-the-terminal/README.md

 Ctrl+b+"
 # Split windows vertically into two
 Ctrl+b+%
-# Toggle between horizontal/vertical splits
+# Tohttps://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/ggle between horizontal/vertical splits
 Ctrl+b+space
 ```
-Tmux can easily be configured by editing the tmux configuration file at ~/.tmux.conf
+Tmux can easily be configured by editing the tmux configuration file at `~/.tmux.conf`

 If you search "tmux cheatsheet" on (DuckDuckGo.com)[https://duckduckgo.com], the preview search result reveals some more useful commands [:

 # VIM (Vi iMproved) - text editor
-Why bother?
+**Why bother? **
 Vim is a powerful, lightweight, open-source, cross-platform text editor, that comes pre-installed on Unix systems.
 Vi was written in 1976 by Bill Joy at Sun Microsystems, and has been improved in 1991 to Vim.

 Vim was designed for maximum efficiency and minimum bandwidth when working on old modems.
 It does not require use of the mouse or arrow keys.
 Much of learning Vim is just habit and muscle memory, in the first place this can be frustrating, but soon becomes second nature.

-But I'm scared?
+**But I'm scared?  **
 Don't worry here are some useful hints, tips, and tricks for using vim.

 Pleas note if at any point during this session you feel bewildered, nauseous, or perhaps euphoric, remain calm and press the `Esc` key to get back to normal.

-Where should I start?
+**Where should I start?  **
 A comprehensive although slightly dry start point for learning vim is through the `vimtutor` document available as standard with vim (just type `vimtutor` and hit Enter).

 A more fun way to get used to moving in vim is playing this fun maze game.